wolfmanjm/RISC-V-RP2350-baremetal/README.md

 then after the setup calls main in main.s. which currently calls the test routine that is being worked on.

-Currently we have gpio, multicore, timers, ticks, uart, spi1, ili9341 and some blink examples. gpio interrupts with a test that uses a rotary encoder is also included.
+Currently we have gpio, multicore, timers, ticks, uart, spi1, pwm, ili9341 and some blink examples. gpio interrupts with a test that uses a rotary encoder is also included.